iterate-ch/docs/mountainduck/issues/index.md

 Navigate to volumes using `⌘⇧C` in a *Finder.app* window or choose *Finder → Preferences ... → General → Show these items on the desktop: Connected Servers* to make the volume appear on the desktop.
 Mounted volumes are also listed in the *Finder.app* sidebar in *Favorites*.

 **Search in Finder.app (Spotlight)**<br/>
-The Spotlight indexer does not work on remote volumes
+The Spotlight indexer does not work on remote volumes.

 **Multiple Mountain Duck Finder Extensions Processes**<br/>
 The system may launch additional copies of *Mountain Duck Finder Extension* whenever an Open or Save dialog is displayed.
 This means there may be multiple copies of the extension running at once, and some may be very short-lived.